AmpLive

-Amp Live is an American alternative hip hop producer and disc jockey.
+Anthony Anderson, known professionally as Amp Live, is an American alternative hip hop producer and disc jockey.
 He was one half of the duo Zion I, but left the group in 2015 amicably.
 He has remixed works by Radiohead, Tokyo Police Club and Jamie Lidell.

 Life and career

 Born and raised in Texas, Amp Live released Rainydayz Remixes, an 8-track remix project of Radiohead's In Rainbows, in 2008.
 He received a cease and desist letter from Warner/Chappell, informing him that Rainydayz Remixes "created musical arrangements/remixes" without proper approval.
 After building an internet movement, primarily through YouTube, Stereogum and Pitchfork Media, a settlement was reached and Amp Live was allowed to release the album for free.
 It was chosen by Wired as their "Best Free Download of the Week".

 Amp Live released the solo album, Murder at the Discotech, in 2010.
 He released Therapy at 3, a collaborative album with Eligh, in 2011.
 In 2014, he released the album, Headphone Concerto, on Plug Research.
 In 2017, he released an EP, Atmosphere, on Gravitas Recordings.